Vishnu467/Sorting-Visualizer/README.md

 # Sorting Visualization
-### This is a simple visualization made using vanilla javascript
+### This is a sorting visualization made using vanilla javascript.

 - Bubble Sort
 - Quick Sort